 The Cumberland County Fair, in one shape or another,

-has been a popular festivity for nearly 300 years.
-2011 marks the fair's 43rd year at it's Millville location
+has been a popular festivity for over 300 years.
+2015 marks the fair's 47th year at its Millville location

 Over the decades, it's seen many changes, but always, it was considered the highlight of a county where life revolved around farming.

 There've been lapses along the way, but for the most part, the fair has been in nearly continuous operation (although in different locations) since the late 1600s - even before Cumberland was named a county in 1748.